HazyResearch/deepdive/doc/doc/basics/configuration.md

     `dd_graph_last_weights` used when `inference.skip_learning` is `true`) or manually assigned, or a combination of the two.

+    If weight for a specific factor is not in the weight table, the weight will be treated as 0.
+For example, if `f_has_spouse_features-SOME_NEW_FEATURE` is not found in
+    the specified weight table, but this factor is found in the inference step, the weight of it will be treated as 0.

     If `inference_skip_learning` is `false` (default) this directive is ignored.

     ```bash